uarc/iterative-u1/base_instructions.md

 This implementation is also good because a simpler design is still possible which executes the read and accumulate in seperate cycles if die area is prioritized over performance.
 It also doesn't have state if the accumulate is always performed in one cycle, which means dedicated threading and coroutines can still swap without any additional state having to be written or read on a single-cycle notice.

+We can also have additional accumulates that wait multiple cycles before performing the write-back.

 - accumulate
   - Read a register to the TOS and stores the ALU output of the next instruction to the register.
+- accumulate after n
+  - Like `accumulate`, but waits more than one instruction before accumulating.

+### Hashing

+Hashing is incredibly critical on modern systems.
+There are different types of hashes required for different things.
+For instance, to hash sensitive data you may need a cryptographic hash.
+When the hash itself is not accessible to an attacker, you might only need a Message Authentication Code (MAC).
+You might need a hash for a hashtable where an attacker cannot control the input data, in that case only speed is a concern so you could use a non-cryptographic hash.
+We also sometimes want to make hashes that cause collisions on purpose, such as Locality Sensitive Hashing (LSH).
+All of these techniques are used for different things.

+On almost all systems and all situations, it is common to use tables for lookup.
+The hash table is so common that, to support its use case, a processor should probably provide primitives for its hashing algorithm.
+For this, we would like to support two use cases:

+- Input data is controlled by potential attackers that wish to cause DoS attacks.
+- Input data is trusted/cannot be controled by attackers.

+For the first case, SipHash seems to be the current state-of-the-art.
+It takes about 100-200 cycles on most desktop and server class processors for 8-64 bytes.
+The SipHash paper (Jean-Philippe Aumasson and Daniel J. Bernstein) suggests that it should be possible to implement a maximally fast SipHash with `1/8` cycles per byte (`64` bits per cycle) and a single cycle for finalization.
+We can imagine that we have a single instruction that implements a few rounds of SipHash.
+If it implements 2 rounds, then we can implement SipHash-2-4 by simply running the instruction for each 64-bit input, doing special handling for the last byte padding (if necessary), and then (after xoring 0xFF) just running two rounds of the instruction for the finalization.
+We could also just make the instruction implement 4 rounds of SipHash so that we can do SipHash-4-4 with one instruction for finalization.
+Either way, this proves that it is possible to add a DoS-attack resistant hash to a hashtable that can be executed in 14 cycles:

+- Four inital XOR (8 cycles)
+  - One cycle to fetch/copy the item
+  - One cycle to perform the constant XOR
+- One load and multiple SipRound (2 cycles)
+  - Load requires a cycle
+  - The multiple SipRound are all part of the one SipHash instruction
+- Constant 0xFF load and multiple SipRound (1 cycle)
+- Final output by XORing all 4 64-bit numbers (3 cycles)

+By adding two specialized instructions, this process could also take a total of 5 cycles:

+- Load two halves of the key (2 cycles)
+- Load first word (1 cycle)
+- Initialize SipHash (1 cycle)
+- Finalize SipHash (1 cycle)

+This would require:

+- An instruction that consumes 3 words to initialize the SipHash and run one round of it
+- An instruction that consumes 1 word and runs one round of SipHash
+- An instruction that spits out the finalized hash

+You could also potentially go even further and add another processor word that initializes the hash and finalizes it in one cycle, which would take a total of 4 cycles, but investigation would need to be done to see if that really made any difference.

+At this point there would be no good reason to write a high speed hash since SipHash is fast enough, therefore you no longer need to worry about the tradeoff between hashtable performance and security.

+For good measure, the state of the SipHash should be stored on the call stack.
+We could store it on the main stack, but then it would be an accumulator that is taking up space, so this is not an option.
+We can store it in the registers, but then we have to choose which registers to store it in.
+We could store it alongside the general registers, but then we have an additional 4 registers to push to the call stack.
+I believe storing either one of these ways has tradeoffs and should be evaluated in an actual system with actual software to see which is better.
+Either way, the instructions are the same:

+- sip init
+- sip round
+- sip finalize

 ### Coroutines